 You may be eligible to get some money back by claiming expenses.
 The government has introduced a new temporary, flat-rate method to simplify these expense claims.
 (View this infographic for a detailed breakdown of the flat-rate expense method.)
-You’re eligible to use this new method if you worked from home due to COVID-19 for more than 50% of the time during a period of at least four consecutive weeks in 2020.
+You’re eligible to use this new method if you worked from home due to COVID-19 for more than 50% of the time during a period of at least four consecutive weeks.
 Learn more about home office expenses for employees on the Canada Government website.

 Updated March 1, 2021

 Who is eligible to file an individual tax return?

 Generally, if you are 18 years of age or older, you are eligible to file a tax return and receive benefits.
 This applies to international students as well as their partners residing with them in Canada.